European lawmakers reject national bans on GM food, feed imports

-GM crops are extremely divisive in Europe and a majority of the 28 European Union nations has requested opt-outs from authorizations to grow GM crops under a separate law agreed in March.
+GM crops are extremely divisive in Europe and a majority of the 28 European Union nations has requested opt-outs from authorisations to grow GM crops under a separate law agreed in March.

 “I regret that today MEPs have rejected the proposal.
 I feel this is a lost opportunity to give a concrete answer to a legitimate concern of European citizens,” he said.